Singapore in 3 Days: An Exciting Itinerary for Families

 - Estimated Time: 1.5 hours

 Finish your riverside dinner early, and take the MRT to the Singapore Flyer.
 The Singapore Flyer is Asia’s largest Giant Observation Wheel, and is a great way to see views across the city!
-Tickets cost S$33 for an adult and S$21 for a child.
-Children under the ages of 3 ride free.

 The experience includes one rotation and takes approximate 30 minutes.
 So watch the sky light up while taking in the views!